Cette page n'est pas encore disponible en français, sa traduction est en cours.

 Browser profiling example when analyzing an event sample.

-Browser profiling provides visibility into how your application behaves in your users’ browsers, helping you to understand root causes behind unresponsive applications (whether unresponsiveness happens at page load, or further down the page’s lifecycle).
-Using profiling data alongside RUM insights enables you to see what code is executed during a Long Animation Frame (LoAF), understanding how JavaScript execution and rendering tasks affect user-perceived performance.
+Browser profiling provides visibility into how your application behaves in your users' browsers, helping you understand root causes behind unresponsive applications at page load or during the page life cycle.
+Use profiling data alongside RUM insights to identify which code executes during a Long Animation Frame (LoAF) and how JavaScript execution and rendering tasks impact user-perceived performance.

-To get started, ensure browser profiling is enabled in your RUM SDK configuration.
-When browser profiling is enabled, you can click on a profiled event sample to see a profile section.
+To get started, enable browser profiling in your RUM SDK configuration.
+After enabling it, click on a profiled event sample to see detailed profiling data.

 Browser SDK version 6.12 or later is required.

-2. Initialize the RUM SDK and configure profilingSampleRate, which sets the percentage of sessions that are profiled.
+1. Initialize the RUM SDK and configure profilingSampleRate, which determines the percentage of sessions that are profiled (for example, 25% means profiling runs on 25 out of 100 sessions).

 import { datadogRum } from '@datadog/browser-rum'